sshark/thrillingbytes/Looking at A Monad Through An Example.md

 [^1]: Scala 3 is experimenting with the exception checking using the [`CanThrow`](https://docs.scala-lang.org/scala3/reference/experimental/canthrow.html) capabilities.

 ## The Better Answer, Use An Effect
 Effect is not side effect.
-Effe
+Effect in this context is like a *container* or a container with some capabilities.
+Simple container like `Opton` is a list with only 1 element

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxNjc5OTQwLC0yMTE4NDQ0ODE2XX0=
+eyJoaXN0b3J5IjpbLTIxNDU2OTk5MjUsLTIxMTg0NDQ4MTZdfQ
+==
 -->